-Central to our holistic view of treatment, parents are seen as essential partners in the successful treatment of all of our child and adolescent cases.
-Knowing full well that parenting is one of the most challenging and potentially rewarding roles for many adults, we actively engage parents in their child’s counseling experience.
+Central to The Maple Counseling Center’s holistic view of treatment, parents are seen as essential partners in the successful treatment of their child or teen.
+Parenting is one of the most challenging and potentially rewarding roles for many adults, and we actively engage parents in their child’s counseling experience.
 Parents are the crucial first step in developing a comprehensive individualized treatment plan for each child.